phoracek/kypo-network/README.md

 #### client-netns

+Setups multiple networks on one LMN, network isolation is done via network namespaces.
+This is not yet fully integrated into KYPO.

+#### client-sdn

-Setups multiple networks on one LMN.
+Setups multiple networks on one LMN, network isolation is done via OVN (software-defined networking).
 This is not yet fully integrated into KYPO.

 ## Examples